Prudent Planning for the future

 For example, you may wish the LPA to be used only if you lack capacity and require medical evidence to that effect, or you may wish to restrict the power over certain affairs.
 The options are endless.

 There are safeguards built into the LPA document itself:

-- Most importantly, your attorney must have regard to a Code of Practice set out in the Mental Capacity Act 2005 which provides guidance on the law governing LPA’s.
-This code dictates that your attorneys must consult with you and obtain your approval to everything they do, so long as you have capacity, anything they do must be in your best interest.
+Most importantly, your attorney must have regard to a Code of Practice set out in the Mental Capacity Act 2005 which provides guidance on the law governing LPA’s.
+This code dictates that your attorneys must consult with you and obtain your approval for everything they do, so long as you have the capacity, anything they do must be in your best interest.

 What happens if you do not make a lasting power of attorney?

 Should you lose capacity at any point during your lifetime, unless you have appointed an attorney, then someone will have to apply to the Court of Protection to be appointed as your deputy.

 This is a long, expensive and complicated procedure and most importantly you do not get to choose who will act for you.